concord-consortium/genigames-servers/README.md

-To use this repository you need two tools littlechef and librarian-chef
+To use this repository you need two tools: littlechef and librarian-chef

+=== Get Started

 Install littlechef